apertium/apertium-on-github/README.md

 GitHub accounts.
 Utility functions are located in `util.sh`.

-- `import-repo.sh [svn-url] [github-repo-name] [github-topic]` will import a single repository from SVN to GitHub.
+- `import-repo.sh [svn-url] [github-repo-name] [github-topic]` will import a single repo from SVN to GitHub.
 - `import-modules.sh` imports all language pairs and modules from SVN to Github.
-- `create-metarepos.sh` creates the mono-repositories and syncs the correct submodules after they are created by `import-modules.sh`.
+- `create-metarepos.sh` creates all the mono-repositories and syncs the submodules that are created by `import-modules.sh`.

 - TODO: svn propset script